geekyshow1/GeekyShowsNotes/Deploy_NodeExpress_Apache_Github.md

-### How to Point Domain and Host Node Express Project on Apache Web Server VPS Hosting
+### How to Point Domain and Host Node Express Project using Github on Apache Web Server VPS Hosting
 #### What is PM2 ?
 PM2 is a powerful, widely-used, and feature-rich, production-ready process manager for Node.js.
 Restarting PM2 with the processes it manages every time your server boots/reboots is critical.
 One of PM2’s key features is support for a startup script (generated dynamically based on the default init system on your server), that restarts PM2 and your processes at every server restart.